-4.3.7.1 Entering budget information in the application form
+4.3.8.1 Entering budget information in the application form

-As the applicant, you must fill in the mandatory DFF budget template that applies to the relevant funding instrument.
+As the applicant, you must fill in a comprehensive and complete budget in the mandatory DFF budget template that applies to the relevant funding instrument.
+The budget template is only available in English.
 The correct budget template can be found by creating an application for the selected funding instrument in e-grant, after which the budget template can be downloaded under the "Upload Budget" step in the application form.
-Thus, you will find the correct template, which should be completed and uploaded to the application.
+When the budget is completed, it must be uploaded to the application form in e-grant.
+You can find a description of how this is done in the application form under "Introduction".